The Web fosters a level of data democracy that we have never witnessed, which leads to transparency. That’s the bright side of democracy.

-Then, for sale there is the dark side.
+Then, there is the dark side.
 Anyone can call themselves an expert online.
 In fact, you can become a globally recognized blogger within days or weeks.
 This spells trouble and confusion for your customers.

 As a marketing leader, what can you do about it?